mikeacasey/Stitcher/README.md

 # Stitcher
 A simple manual image stitcher to make a composite image from partial images.
 No automated alignment or warping.
+Best used with images captured from a computer screen.
+Not so great when stitching images from a panning camera.

-Uses lua 5.1,IUP,IM,CD works in Lua for windows (https://github.com/rjpcomputing/luaforwindows)
+Uses lua 5.1,IUP,IM,CD works in Lua for windows (https://github.com/rjpcomputing/luaforwindows

 ![image](https://user-images.githubusercontent.com/2499176/163371924-fc8340b4-99f4-4ffe-a879-5cba7cc832c0.png)